1300 669 711 - Australia

 Amidst a noticeable surge in fake profiles on TikTok, users must approach the platform with caution.
 The notable increase in fake accounts highlights the need to stay alert against potential misinformation, cyberbullying, and other online risks.

-Users should remain proactive in protecting themselves online.
-Also, platforms like TikTok should implement stricter verification processes to limit fake account creation, promoting a safer online community for all users.
+The onus is also on TikTok to implement stricter verification processes to limit fake account creation.
+By creating better guardrails, the platform has an opportunity to provide a safer online community for all users.

 TikTok logo.